intx82/a9-v720/readme.md

 We hope this guide helps you in using the A9 V720 Naxclow Camera with our script.
 If you have any questions or need further assistance, please feel free to reach out.

 ---

+## Updates

+### Issue #51

+Some people faced the issues with firmware >= 20241120173

+Update by @0x3dlux :

+> : these are DNS requests I saw during my experiments so you may want to extend that list in the README:
+> dl2.naxclow.com
+> dl2.naxclow.com.cn
+> home.naxclow.com
+> logo.naxclow.com.cn
+> v720.naxclow.com
+> v720.p2p.naxclow.com